ayupow/Smart-Agents-for-the-Recovery-of-Interdependent-Infrastructure-Networks/README.md

 ## 3 Reuse ths repository
-Prior to executing the agents, please move the code files for defining the functions of the 39 IIN recovery tools—originally located in the directory {Codes for defining the functions of 39 IIN recovery tools}—into the target directory {Codes for running ReAct-based agents} or {Codes for running TS-ReAct-based agents}, depending on the specific agent to be used.
+Prior to executing the agents, please move the code files for defining the functions of the 39 IIN recovery tools—originally located in the directory **{Codes for defining the functions of 39 IIN recovery tools}**—into the target directory **{Codes for running ReAct-based agents}** or **{Codes for running TS-ReAct-based agents}**, depending on the specific agent to be used.

 ↓↓↓ All codes for defining the tool functions could be found below.

 ![Image](https://github.com/user-attachments/assets/f5edf27c-d541-4571-9ec4-349a43f1a188)